galaktor/autofac-extensions/README.md

 ### Example

-I shall use the hubmel class "Foo" in the following examples.
+I shall use the humble class "Foo" in the following examples.

 ```csharp
 // our Foo expects an Id and ISomeThing to be injected via the constructor